Docs · Credentials

 /.well-known/did.json. - They verify the signature locally — no call to our servers needed.

-- They check the revocation bitstring (only call to us during the entire verification).
+- They check the revocation bitstring (the only call to us during the entire verification), or hit

 If we tampered with the credential, the math fails.
 If you tampered with it, the math fails.
 That’s the point.